Bruno-Diego/CodeInstitutePortfolio1/README.md

   ![Contact](./assets/docs/contact.png)

   9. **As a visitor I can contact the creator via e-mail with the contact form.**
-    - The contac page contains a form that you can fill in with your name, e-mail and a message that is sent straight to the e-mail of the website's creator.
+    - The contact page contains a form that you can fill in with your name, e-mail and a message that is sent straight to the e-mail of the website's creator.
-      - If the user click the `Submit e-mail!` Button an error message will be displayed on the `Name` field as this is a required field;
+      - If the user clicks the `Submit e-mail!` Button an error message will be displayed on the `Name` field as this is a required field;
-      - The user fill the `Name` field with his name;
+      - The user fills the `Name` field with his name;
-      - If the user click the `Submit e-mail!` Button an error message will be displayed on the `E-mail` field as this is a required field;
+      - If the user clicks the `Submit e-mail!` Button an error message will be displayed on the `E-mail` field as this is a required field;
-      - The user fill the `E-mail` field with his contact e-mail;
+      - The user fills the `E-mail` field with his contact e-mail;
-      - If the user click the `Submit e-mail!` Button an error message will be displayed on the `Message` field as this is a required field;
+      - If the user clicks the `Submit e-mail!` Button an error message will be displayed on the `Message` field as this is a required field;
-      - The user fill the `Message` field with his message directed to the website's creator;
+      - The user fills the `Message` field with his message directed to the website's creator;
-      - If the user click the `Submit e-mail!` Button and no error should appear;
+      - If the user clicks the `Submit e-mail!` Button and no error should appear;
       - The user is redirected to the success page confirming the submission of the form.

   ![Form](./assets/docs/form.png)

-  10. **As a visitor I am notified about success/fail submission of the e-mail message.**
+  10. **As a visitor I am notified about the success/fail submission of the e-mail message.**
     - As soon as you submit your message by clicking the `Submit e-mail!` button, you are redirected to a Success Page, confirming that the submission was successful.
       - When the page is loaded the user can immediately see a message of confirmation;
-      - An animated success image is shown on the page with a pop up effect animation;
+      - An animated success image is shown on the page with a pop-up effect animation;

   ![Success](./assets/docs/success.png)

 ## Fixed bugs

-  - A bug was found on resizing the buddha and the rocks image on the Home page, as can be see in the images below:
+  - A bug was found in resizing the buddha and the image of the rocks on the Home page, as can be seen in the images below:

   ![](./assets/docs/bug1.png)
   ![](./assets/docs/bug2.png)

-  - The root cause found was the widths/heights sizes of the images, that was set to be on pixels.
+  - The root cause found was the widths/heights sizes of the images, that were set to be on pixels.
   - To fix this issue, the CSS file was changed on the classes `.block-text`, `budda-face` and `balanced-rocks`.
-  - the pixels values were converted to percentage and the images became responsive on any screen sizes.
+  - the pixels values were converted to a percentage and the images became responsive on any screen size.

 ## Supported Screens and Browsers

-- The website is fully responsive and can be accessed smartphones (width of 600px and smaller), tablets (width of 820px and smaller) and monitors of any size.
+- The website is fully responsive and can be accessed on smartphones (width of 600px and smaller), tablets (width of 820px and smaller) and monitors of any size.

 - The website was tested and is supported on the browsers Google Chrome, Mozilla Firefox, Microsoft Edge, Opera and Brave.